Gary MacDougal: Politics and government

-MacDougal was appointed by then Vice President George H. W. Bush as assistant campaign manager and senior advisor to his successful 1988 presidential campaign, where he had responsibility in the areas of management, policy and finance.
 MacDougal was an exploratory candidate for the US Senate from Illinois in 1989, withdrawing at the request of President Bush, and was also a US Senate candidate in 1992 where, according to a book by NY Times journalists Jane Mayer and Jill Abramson, MacDougal’s candidacy was sacrificed by the White House in return for a crucial vote by his opponent, Illinois Senator Alan Dixon (D-IL), to approve Clarence Thomas for the US Supreme Court.
-MacDougal served as chairman of the Illinois Republican Party during the 2002 gubernatorial campaign where he rebuilt party finances and earned a reputation for attacking “bipartisan sleaze” in Illinois.

-MacDougal was appointed by President George H.W.
+Mr. MacDougal was appointed by President George H.W.
 Bush as a public delegate of the United States to the United Nations for the 44th General Assembly session where, among other responsibilities, he served as liaison to the East Bloc countries.
 The U.S. Senate confirmed him on November 19, 1989.
 President Bush subsequently appointed MacDougal to the US Commission on Improving the Effectiveness of the United Nations.
 He also served on the US secretary of labor’s Commission on Workforce Quality and Labor Market Efficiency.

 In November 1991, after the Berlin Wall and the Iron Curtain came down, Mr. MacDougal was chosen by President George H.W.
 Bush to be chairman of the $55 million Bulgarian American Enterprise Fund (BAEF), established to invest in and encourage entrepreneurship and free markets in Bulgaria.
-The BAEF created thousands of jobs for Bulgarians, opened up new markets, and grew at a rate in excess of 17% per year to a value of more than $400 million.
+Mr. MacDougal had previously been the first "free market" speaker at the Karl Marx University (now the University of National and World Economy) in Sofia resulting from his work at the United Nations.
+The BAEF created thousands of jobs for Bulgarians, opened up new markets, and grew at a rate in excess of 17% per year to a value of more than $450 million.

 Mr. MacDougal is currently founder and chairman emeritus of the America for Bulgaria Foundation (www.us4bg.org), which assumed the BAEF assets.
-The ABF, based in Chicago and Sofia, has a mission of strengthening U.S. Bulgaria relations through grants and in the arts; education; archaeology; anti-corruption efforts; Roma education and employment and agricultural productivity.
+The ABF, based in Chicago and Sofia, has a mission of strengthening U.S. Bulgaria relations and continuing to help Bulgaria move to a free market economy through grants strengthening Roma education; anti-corruption efforts and employment initiatives, among other activities.

+MacDougal served as chairman of the Illinois Republican Party during the 2002 gubernatorial campaign where he rebuilt party finances and earned a reputation for attacking “bipartisan sleaze” in Illinois.